brycewray/hugo-site/content/posts/2022/02/static-tweets-eleventy-hugo-part-2.md

 featured_image_caption: |
   <span class="caption">Image: <a href="https://unsplash.com/@alexbemore?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Alexander Shatov</a>; <a href="https://unsplash.com/s/photos/twitter?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></span>
 ---

+**Update, 2022-04-12**: Based on [work](https://github.com/astro-community/astro-embed) by the [Astro](https://astro.build) team, I have enhanced the shortcode described in the [previous post](/posts/2022/02/static-tweets-eleventy-hugo/) (and the accompanying styling) so it also can handle animations embedded in tweets.
+Unfortunately, this isn't possible with the one described in **this** post, as I explain in an update below.
+{.yellowBox}

 A few days ago, I issued [a post](/posts/2022/02/static-tweets-eleventy-hugo/) explaining how to embed fully static Twitter content in your [Eleventy](https://11ty.dev/)- or [Hugo](https://gohugo.io/)-based website.
 (If you haven’t yet read that post, please do so before proceeding, so you can better understand what follows below.)